Wayne County residents will have three opportunities to take the WorkKeys® tests for the National Career Readiness Certificate (NCRC) in October.

 Cost to take the set of three skill assessments is $36.

 The Airman and Family Readiness Center on Seymour Johnson Air Force Base offers free assessments to military personnel and their dependents.
 Call (919) 772-1123 for more information and to register for the next testing session on the base.

-Those wishing to prepare for the CRC may take advantage of the self-directed instruction and skills upgrade training offered in the WORKS Lab, which also is located in Room 136 of the Walnut Building.
+Those wishing to prepare for the NCRC may take advantage of the self-directed instruction and skills upgrade training offered in the WORKS Lab, which also is located in Room 136 of the Walnut Building.
 The lab is open 9 a.m.-noon on Mondays and Thursdays and 1-4 p.m. on Mondays and Tuesdays.
 The lab is not open on Wednesdays and Fridays.

 Individuals may earn bronze, silver, gold, or platinum certificates based on their performance on the tests.
 The NCRC is recognized by employers across the state as a proven measurement of job skills.

 Wayne County leads the state, with more than 16,600 certificates awarded.
 A quarter of the county’s population holds the credential.